apaz-cli/apaz-cli.github.io/blog/How_to_Write_a_Compiler_Without_Going_Insane.md

    * In particular, do not spend too much time on syntax.
  * Spend more time thinking about decisions that could be difficult to paint over later.
    * Make sure there are no large gaps in your understanding, or in data flow.
-   * In particular, flesh out the internal APIs and representation of concepts in your language.
+   * In particular, flesh out the internal APIs and the representation of concepts in your language.
  * Manage your schedule.
    * Decide if you really want to do this.
    * Don't let yourself burn out.